remne/p1ib/README.md

 Communication with the p1ib are done through Wi-Fi.

-Hardware can normally be bought via https://www.facebook.com/marketplace/item/280466054210307 or by contacting me on facebook.
+The hardware can normally be bought via facebook in the group "Smarta Hem - Köp & Sälj Produkter" or by contacting me on facebook.

 ![Hardware](images/hw_rev_d.jpg?raw=true "Hardware")